ingeniasoftware/luthier-ci/readme.md

 * `routes/web.php`: Default HTTP-Based routes
 * `routes/api.php`: AJAX routes
 * `routes/cli.php`: CLI routes (not working yet)
-* `controllers/Luthier.php`
+* `controllers/Luthier.php`: Fake controller, needed to run route callbacks

-Luthier-CI parses and compiles all the routes defined in the first three files.
-During the framework initialization, CodeIgniter will seek the defined hooks (`Luthier\Hook::getHooks()` returns all needed hooks in order to run Luthier-CI) then loads the routes (`Luthier\Route::getRoutes()` returns an array of all defined routes in the native framework format) and finally the executions continues normally.
+During the initialization CodeIgniter will run some hooks: `Luthier\Hook::getHooks()` returns all Luthier-CI related hooks, included the needed to boot.
+At this phase, Luthier-CI parses and compiles all the routes defined in the first three files.
+Then, when the framework loads the routes, `Luthier\Route::getRoutes()` returns the actual array of routes.
+All after this is just the normal execution of the framework.

 ## Routes